- Welcome to the Natural Infant Hygiene / EC Series

 How I Became Interested in Natural Infant Hygiene

 I first heard of the concept years ago from a good friend who had read a book about “potty training” babies.
 Years later, on my world travels, I realized that many cultures do not rely on diapers.
 In China, it is common to see bare baby butts, as split-crotch pants are used.
-When the baby needs to go, they are taken to an acceptable location, such as a patch of grass, and they can relieve themself without the hindrance of a diaper or their cloths getting in the way.
+When the baby needs to go, they are taken to an acceptable location, such as a patch of grass, and they can relieve themself without the hindrance of a diaper or their clothes getting in the way.
 In India, undiapered babies are worn inside their mothers’ clothing.
 But even on overnight train rides the mothers are not soiled by their babies.
 How is that possible?
 When I returned home, I was curious to learn more about this concept, so I started reading about Natural Infant Hygiene / EC.

 So What is Natural Infant Hygiene or EC?